SinanErmis/HyperTemplate/README.md

  - [ ] Add working chest system
  - [ ] Add simple shaders such as toon shader, toon with outer lines etc.
- - [ ] Add some VFX such as confettis, particles, glares etc.
+ - [ ] Add some VFX such as confettis, particles etc.
  - [ ] Complete documentation(add detailed description for every utility)